x27/CFT/README.md

 Requires an installed paid [NXDN upgrade](https://info.uniden.com/twiki/bin/view/UnidenMan4/DigitalMobileRadioUpgrade) on the scanner for NXDN Scrambler.

-Requires an installed custom firmware at least version 1.99.08 on the scanner ([BCD436HP](https://github.com/x27/openscanner/tree/main/uniden/bcd436hp/fw/mod), [BCD536HP](https://github.com/x27/openscanner/tree/main/uniden/bcd536hp/fw/mod), [SDS100](https://github.com/x27/openscanner/tree/main/uniden/sds100/fw/mod), [SDS100E](https://github.com/x27/openscanner/tree/main/uniden/sds100e/mod), [SDS200](https://github.com/x27/openscanner/tree/main/uniden/sds200/mod)).
+Requires an installed Custom Firmware (CF) on your scanner.

 OS: Windows XP or higher with installed .Net Framework 2.0